MiyukiNozomi/ANE/README.md

     - [ ] Visible README.mds on active directory
 - [ ] Finish root.ane.jp.net (aka ane.jp.net)

-- [x] Stop using wasm32 sharp in microservices (it does support FreeBSD natively, i should NOT be using the wasm module anymore.)

 # Future things for next code review...

-- [ ] Modernize the Database of AuthDaemon
+- [ ] Modernize the Database of AuthDaemon.
+(Stop using SQLite)
 - [ ] Modernize the Database of the Git Service.
+(Stop using SQLite)
 - [ ] Consider moving shared logic into AuthAPI and into a custom "svelte-common" library or something of type.
 - [ ] Validate octets of IPv4 addresses in ratelimit code of the reverse proxy, right now if the IP is:
       ::ffff:269.491.24.567.1561 it will still go through anyway as a normal IP, this should NOT be allowed, even if theoretically impossible..
+- [ ] Maybe add a metrics page on the reverse proxy? just to see how server load is doing publically.